jakeyoos/documents/04_dimension_basics.md

 <h2 style="color:rgb(100,81,138)">Try it Yourself</h2>

-The `orders` table in our dataset has a column called `traffic_source` that hasn't yet been added in LookML.
+The `orders` table in our dataset has a string column called `traffic_source` that hasn't yet been added in LookML.
 Try adding it using the information you've learned.

 <a href="https://learn2.looker.com/projects/e-commerce/files/z_answers.md#dimension-basics" style="color:rgb(234,138,47);font-size:12px;"><i class="fa fa-check-square-o"></i> See the Answer</a><br /><br />